thesadru/disnake/docs/ext/commands/commands.rst

         arguments = ', '.join(args)
         await ctx.send(f'{len(args)} arguments: {arguments}')

-This allows our user to accept either one or many arguments as they please.
-This works similar to positional arguments, so multi-word parameters should be quoted.
+This allows or user to accept either one or many arguments as they please.
+This works similar to positional arguments, so multi-word parameters shold be quoted.

 For example, on the bot side: